-GOP strife might not bode well for raising debt ceiling
+GOP discord might not bode well for raising debt ceiling

 Washington — Fanning the flames of GOP discord, President Donald Trump is accusing Republican congressional leaders of botching efforts to avoid an unprecedented default on the national debt.
 “Could have been so easy-now a mess!”
 Trump tweeted.

 The president’s sharp words underscored the perilous state of play as Congress heads into the fall without a clear plan to take care of its most important piece of business: If it does not increase the nation’s $19.9 trillion borrowing limit, the government could be unable to pay its bills, jarring financial markets and leading to other harsh consequences.

 Trump unleashed his latest criticism of the GOP’s congressional leadership in a series of morning tweets Thursday that also included a rebuke of Majority Leader Mitch McConnell for his inability to get the Senate to repeal the Obama health care law.
 The harsh posts were fresh evidence of the president’s fraying relations with fellow Republicans just when the White House and Capitol Hill most need to be working in sync.

 Critiquing GOP legislative strategy, Trump tweeted that he had asked McConnell and House Speaker Paul Ryan to attach the legislation increasing the borrowing limit — a toxic vote for many Republicans — to popular military veterans’ legislation that he recently signed.
 The idea was floated in July but never gained steam in Congress.

 Trump said that because legislators didn’t follow that strategy, “now we have a big deal with Dems holding them up (as usual) on Debt Ceiling approval.”

 Republicans control both Congress and the White House, placing the burden on them to ensure the government doesn’t default.
 In the past, Democrats largely provided the votes for debt limit increases.